-The most popular Open-Sourced alternative to Windows is Linux.
-Linux is the standard OS for servers and is used by many Government and financial institutions.
+The most popular Open-source alternative to Windows is Linux.
+Linux is the standard server OS used by many governments and financial institutions.

 By this, you can estimate how well Linux has developed.
-However, using Linux doesn’t ensure that your privacy is secure, thus you should use the best VPN for Linux in order to ascertain fool-proof security and privacy.
+However, using Linux doesn’t ensure that your privacy is secure.
+Thus, you should use the best VPN for Linux to ascertain foolproof security and privacy.

-The cons of Linux have been surpassed by its high performance and quality, which has fulfilled the user’s needs.
+The cons of Linux have been surpassed by its high performance and quality, which have fulfilled the user’s needs.

-Linux has different variants known as ‘distros’ – like Ubuntu, Linux Mint, and Debian – and they are all free and Open-Sourced software (FOSS).
-Despite its high reputation in providing security and privacy.
-The system cannot guarantee you 100% of data security which puts you in a need to secure your personal information before it is disposed of.
+Linux has different variants known as ‘distros’ – like Ubuntu, Linux Mint, and Debian – and they are all free and open-source software (FOSS) despite their high reputation for providing security and privacy.
+The system cannot guarantee 100% of data security, which puts you in need of securing your personal information before it is disposed of.

-Therefore, you require the best VPN for Linux in order to make sure that your privacy and security is guaranteed.
+Therefore, you require the best VPN for Linux to guarantee your privacy and security.

-Criteria for the Selection of Best VPN for Linux
+Criteria for the selection of the best VPN for Linux

 Our selection criterion for the best VPN for Linux is based fundamentally on the following features: